OpenSextant/SolrTextTagger/README.txt

  effectively stops after this point.
 By default this is 1000.
  * rows: Solr's standard param to say the maximum number of documents to return, but defaulting to 10000 for a tag request.
+ * skipAltTokens: A boolean flag used to suppress errors that can occur if, for example, you enable synonym expansion at query time in the analyzer, which you normally shouldn't do.
+Let this default to false unless you know that such tokens can't be avoided.
  * fl: Solr's standard param for listing the fields to return.
  * Most other standard parameters for working with Solr response formatting: echoParams, wt, indent, etc.